 Decorators like to use lemon leaves in wreaths and garlands because of the deep green color and glossy finish.
 The leaves make attractive Christmas wreaths and garlands for stair banisters.
 Florists use sprigs of lemon leaves in flower arrangements.
 Add the leaves to potpourri combinations as their lemony fragrance is an excellent base for other scents in a room.
 Brides often use them in bridal bouquet or as part of centerpieces on the table, with lemon leaves and lemon fruits decorating the tables.

 Lemon leaves are very common in Thai cooking.
 Italians use them to wrap cheeses.
 Greeks use lemon leaves in roasted pork recipes.
-Indians flavor their curries with lemon leaves.
+In Indian, many cooks flavor their curries with lemon leaves.
 South Africans use lemon leaves in their sosatie or meat kabobs.

-Lemons are readily available and they usually are quite seedy.
+Lemons are readily available, and they usually are quite seedy.
 Plant a few seeds straight from a lemon from the grocery store into some loamy soil and, within a few weeks, you should see some leaves poking through.
 Move the plant outside in the summer to get full sunlight and bring it in as an indoor plant when the air turns cooler.